3."

 Data: 30K RAM and 128K Microwafers.

-Rumors say that it was possible to play your old carts as well as the
+Rumors say that it was possible to play your old cartridges on your

 Coleco Industries was in 1983 ready to build the next generation Game

-console, that should have been launched in 1987.
+console, that should have been launched in 1987 say the rumors.

 of the new game console.

-That should be the next generation of Coleco's console, and there was now over
+That should be the next generation of Coleco's new ColecoVision console, and there was now over

 29 game developers for ColecoVision.